 - Alberta Incorporations and Extra-Provincial registrations

-Tips for Registering an Online Business in Edmonton
+Tips for Registering an Online Business in Fort Saskatchewan

 Regardless of whether your business is big or small, it will need to be legal and registered.
 Here are some general tips for starting a business in Canada and registering an online business.
 All online businesses should be registered with the government.
 Someone at the registry office in your area should be able to answer your questions and help you, but before you register, there are some things to decide.

 You need to know your main address.
 Even if you are online, you still need a base of operations, no matter where it is.